You can make this cheesy, garlicky Mediterranean orzo pasta recipe in just 15 minutes!

 Instructions

-- In a large saucepan, eat 2 tablespoons extra virgin olive oil over medium-high.
-Add the orzo and cook, tossing around, until toasted to a beautiful golden brown.
+- Toast the orzo.
+In a large saucepan, heat 2 tablespoons extra virgin olive oil over medium-high.
+Add the orzo and toss until toasted to a beautiful golden brown.

-- Add at least 7 cups of boiling water to the saucepan and season well with kosher salt.
-Cook the pasta in boiling water to al dante according to the package instructions (about 7 to 8 minutes).
+- Cook the orzo.
+Add the boiling water to the saucepan and season well with salt.
+Cook to al dente according to the package instructions (about 7 to 8 minutes).
+Reserve one cup of the starchy pasta water before draining.

-- In a large pan, warm 1/2 cup extra virgin olive oil over medium heat.
-Add the garlic and season with a pinch of kosher salt and red pepper flakes, if using.
+- Make the herby olive oil sauce.
+In a large pan, warm 1/2 cup extra virgin olive oil over medium heat.
+Add the garlic and season with a pinch of salt and red pepper flakes, if using.
 Cook, tossing regularly, until just fragrant.
-Add the lemon juice and 1/2 cup of the pasta cooking water.
+Add the lemon juice and 1/2 cup of the reserved pasta cooking water.
 Raise the heat if needed to bring to a boil.
 Add the parsley and dill.

-- When the pasta is ready, drain and add it to the pan and toss to combine.
-Season with kosher salt and black pepper.
-Add the sundried tomatoes and a bit of the grated parmesan.
+- Combine.
+Add the drained pasta to the pan and toss to combine.
+Season with salt and pepper.
+Add the sun dried tomatoes and half of the grated parmesan.
 Toss to combine.
-If needed, add a little more of the pasta cooking water.
+If the pasta looks dry, add a little more of the pasta cooking water and mix vigorously until it looks glossy.
 Finish with more Parmesan and red pepper flakes, if you like.

 Video